qntlb/numerical-methods-montecarlointegration-exercise/README.md

 - You might realise that you need to think a bit to find a short algorithm to implement the Simpsons integration in arbitrary dimensions.
 It is possible to create a fairly short implementation if you implement a multi-index `index` - an array of length `dimension` where each entry runs from `0` to `numberOfSamplePointsPerDimension-1`.

+### Task 4 (optional): Use your MonteCarloIntegrator with an RandomNumberGenerator generating a low-discrepancy in d dimensions.

+Since the random number generator is an input to your implementation of the MonteCarloIntegrator interface, it should be possible to feed in low discrepancy sequences (given that they implement the `RandomNumberGeneratorRandomNumberGenerator` interface).

+Conduct a an experiment using low discrepancy sequence to perform the Monte-Carlo integration and compare the integration error to that of using a pseudo random number sequence.

 ## Unit Tests